 Caribou (Rangifer tarandus) are the only deer in which male and females both have antlers-though only some females have them.
 Caribou have large hooves that support the animal on snow and soft tundra and help them paddle efficiently through the water.
 The hoof's underside is hollowed out like a scoop and used for digging through the snow in search of food.
-In the winter, they eat lichens and dried sedges, while the summer offers a more varied diet including willows, grasses and flowering plants.
+In the winter, they eat lichens and dried sedges, while the summer offers a more varied diet including willows, grasses, and flowering plants.

+Caribou, along with moose, are the only members of the deer family in the Lake Clark area.
 The Mulchatna Caribou Herd range through the foothill lakes and tundra plains of the western preserve.
 Surveys indicate that the herd size is down from an estimated 200,000 animals in 1999 and is now closer to 30,000 animals.